KevinJared/Password_locker/README.md

 # PASSWORD LOCKER
-#### This is an application that lets us create, generate and store passwords for various accounts.
+#### This is an application that lets a user create, generate and store passwords for various accounts.
 25/08/2018
 #### By **Kevin Jared**
 # Description
 Password locker is an application where a user can